 Nursing Bras and Clothing

-Also, consider buying some nursing clothing: nursing tops, nursing tanks, nursing gowns; they will all help to make nursing more convenient.
+Also, consider buying some nursing clothing: nursing tops, nursing tanks, nursing sleepwear and gowns; they will all help to make nursing more convenient.

 The last item of outwear business is nursing covers.
 These cover ups make public breastfeeding possible for you modest moms.
 With my first daughter I always had a cover on, but by the time #2 came along, I proudly nursed her everywhere I went with no cover.
 Guess my inner LACTIVIST came out during my IBCLC training.
 Who knows?